RobertW24/cop-3710-Amazon-Inventory/README.md

 Partner's Role (Mathew King):
   - Application Developer

 Application Domain:
-  - Database for Amazon product data and analytics like reviews and ratings.
+  - Database for Amazon product data, analytics like reviews and ratings, & supplier information.

 Database Application:
-  - I will use oracle as a database and my application will be developed in python.

-Database Application:
-  - Oracle will be used as a database as a database and the application will be developed in python.
+  - Oracle will be used as a database and the application will be developed in python.

 High-Level Goals:
   - Product metadata analyzer